yesiamrocks/cssanimation.io/README.md

 **cssanimation.io** is a lightweight, modular **CSS animation library** designed for developers, designers, and UI ninjas.
 It provides over **300+ CSS and GSAP-powered plug-and-play animation** classes to bring your interfaces to life — from simple fades and zooms to dynamic letter effects and 3D transitions.

-You stay in control, just apply the [class names](dist/cssanimation-cheatsheet.md) when and where you want them. **No dependencies.
-No setup.
+You stay in control, just apply the [class names](./dist/cssanimation-reference.md) when and where you want them. **Zero setup.
+No JavaScript required.
 Just clean, reusable animations.**

 ### Why Developers Love It

 - **Over 300 prebuilt animations**: fade, zoom, rotate, fly, bounce, skew, and more.
 - **GSAP support:** Add powerful animations with GreenSock.
 - Animations for **text, elements and individual letters**.
-- **Modular and lightweight**: no unnecessary code, just pure animation goodness.
 - **Easy to use**: just add a class, and your animation is live.
 - **Customizable**: tweak animation properties to fit your design.
 - **Zero JavaScript**, no dependencies, and fine-grained control.
-- Great for scroll reveals, UI micro interactions, hero effects, and more.
+- Perfect for scroll-based reveals, hover effects, hero sections, and dynamic UI interactions.
 - **Free** and open-source, with a growing community.

 ## ![CSS Animation](https://img.shields.io/badge/CSS-Animations-blue) CSS Animation Guide